blakeembrey/atom-dash/README.md

 ### Adding additional docsets

-Open the Atom config file `Atom -> Open Your Config` and add the docsets under `dash.grammars` object in the form of `language: [docset, docset]`.
-For example:
+Open the Atom config file `Atom -> Open Your Config` and add the docsets under the `dash` object in the following form:

 ```cson
 'dash':